sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) are React’s way of providing type checking to your components.
 With React PropTypes, you can set the types for your props to avoid unexpected behavior.

-We’ll perform two types of searches for `propTypes` to give us enough context on how developers use PropTypes in their codebase.
+We’ll perform two types of searches for `propTypes` to give us context on how developers use PropTypes in their codebase.

 First, let’s use a [literal pattern search in Sourcegraph](https://learn.sourcegraph.com/how-to-search-code-with-sourcegraph-using-literal-patterns).